AL SHORTA DRAW BLANK AGAINST BAGHDAD S.C. IN DULL GROUP 1 ENCOUNTER

 The first chance of the game fell to Al Talaba's Usamah Ali who saw his free-kick sail just over the bar.
 The poor surface of the pitch at Al Shaab Stadium led to the sides playing more long balls but Al Shorta slowly began to dominate proceedings and Makadji Boukar missed two great chances either side of a Nashat effort that went wide as the champions asserted their dominance over the game.

 Mohamed Youssef took off captain Nashat Akram on 58 minutes and replaced him with Alaa Abdul-Zahra, and the substitute scored the goal that won the game on 62 minutes, just after Ahmed Ayad's powerful shot had smashed the crossbar.
-Al Shorta had won a corner which was swung in and met by the head of Marwan Husain.
+Al Shorta had won a corner which was swung in and met by the head of Marwan Hussein.
 As the ball was looping towards the line, Alaa out-muscled a number of Al Talaba players to nod the ball into the net and open the scoring for the champions.
-Substitute Caion blazed over for Al Shorta from close range towards the end of the game before Mohamed Youssef brought on defender Ali Bahjat to replace striker Marwan Husain as the Police saw out the game and made it two wins from two in the Iraqi League.
+Substitute Caion blazed over for Al Shorta from close range towards the end of the game before Mohamed Youssef brought on defender Ali Bahjat to replace striker Marwan Hussein as the Police saw out the game and made it two wins from two in the Iraqi League.

 CHAMPIONS START NEW SEASON WITH 2-0 WIN OVER AL NAJAF